daliaalkharshad/Wathba/README.md

 In sprinting, race time tells us **how large the performance gap is**, but it does not explain **why that gap exists**.

-**WATHBA** is an AI-powered sprint analysis system designed to identify the biomechanical factors that may contribute to the performance gap between an athlete and elite or Olympic-level sprinters.
+**WATHBA** is an AI-powered sprint performance analysis system designed to identify the biomechanical factors that may contribute to the performance gap between an athlete and elite or Olympic-level sprinters.

-Using standard sprint videos, WATHBA combines pose estimation, athlete tracking, temporal analysis, and biomechanical measurements to transform race footage into athlete-specific performance insights.
+Using sprint videos, WATHBA combines pose estimation, athlete tracking, temporal analysis, and biomechanical measurements to transform race footage into athlete-specific performance insights.

 > **Race time identifies the gap.
 WATHBA investigates what is behind it.**